 Water should flow from the cooling system indicator while the engine is running.
 This shows that water is circulating through the cooling system.

 If water stops flowing while the engine is running, it indicates a cooling system problem, such as clogged water intakes, which will cause engine overheating.
-Refer to TAKING CARE OF UNEXPECTED PROBLEMS, on p.
-120.

 The cooling system indicator discharge port can also become plugged.

 OTHER FEATURES